kinopio-club/kinopio-help/api/index.md

 Name | Type | Description
 --- | --- | ---
 id                  | `String`  | The unique ID of the space.
-Is not user updateable name                | `String` | The name of the space.
-Is a url-safe string (no spaces or special characters) because it's also used for url slugs url                 | `String` | The url of a space is determined by it's `name` and `id`.
+Is not user updateable name                | `String`  | The name of the space url                 | `String`  | The url of a space is determined by it's `name` and `id`.
 For example, `kinopio.club/:space-name-:id` ownerUserId         | `String`  | The userId of the user who created the space.
-Used to create url slugs.
-In the future ownership will be transferable
-Privacy             | `String` | Can be `open`, `closed`, `private` isRemoved           | `Boolean` | Sets whether the space has been soft-removed. (can then be restored or permanently removed) removedByUserId     | `String` | "The user who soft-removed the space.
-All space users can restore it via the API, but only the user who removed it will see it listed" collaboratorKey     | `String` | "kinda like an apikey but just for that space. allows anonymous users who aren't signed in to edit a space.
-You can rotate this key, but you should still treat it as a secret" collaborators       | `Array` | List of users added to space as collaborators users               | `Array` | the user who created/owns the space (a space will always have only one user) collaborators       | `Array` | a list of users that can also edit the space
+Used to create url slugs Privacy             | `String`  | Can be `open`, `closed`, `private` isRemoved           | `Boolean` | Sets whether the space has been soft-removed. (can then be restored or permanently removed) removedByUserId     | `String`  | The user who soft-removed the space.
+All space users can restore it via the API, but only the user who removed it will see it listed collaboratorKey     | `String`  | Used like an apikey to allow editing, but just for that space. allows anonymous users who aren't signed in to edit a space.
+You can rotate this key, but you should still treat it as a secret collaborators       | `Array`   | List of users added to space as collaborators users               | `Array`   | The user who created/owns the space (a space will always have only one user) collaborators       | `Array`   | A list of users that can also edit the space

 <a data-section="🎑" name="cards"></a>